squidarth/squidarth.github.io/_posts/2022-11-26-fine-tuning-sd.md

 Here, it doesn't look trained to me at all.
 After changing the prompt to being something more unusual ("squidarth", my Github handle), I started getting the results I wanted.

-The other big lever is using the right mix of images (> 20, different angles).
+The other big lever is using the right mix of images (> 20, different angles, high resolution).

 ## You have to know a little bit about what's going on